5 Ways to Relax & Sleep Better

 Are you laying in bed every night, unable to stop thinking about what you’ve done today, what you need to do tomorrow, and how you’re going to do it?

-We’ve covered the way your nutrition can play a part in improving your sleep HERE.
-Yet this is only a part of it.
-What’s often forgotten in this discussion is how to relax before bed, so you can fall asleep quickly and enjoy deep, restful sleep.
+Nutrition can play a huge part in improving your sleep, but this is but one part of the equation.
+What is often forgotten in this discussion is how to relax before bed, so you can fall asleep quickly and enjoy deep, restful sleep.

-Here are five strategies you can implement immediately with ease.
+Here are five strategies you can easily implement tonight.
 These are extremely popular with our clients, whose busy lives means sleep quality often suffers if they’re not too careful.

 1. Deep Breathing/Meditation